 Glaucoma is a group of eye diseases that cause damage to the optic nerve.
 The optic nerve is the part of the eye that carries the images we see to the brain.
 Glaucoma is often called the silent thief of sight, gradually stealing vision without warning, and often without symptoms.
 If left untreated, glaucoma can lead to blindness.
 It was once thought that elevated pressure inside the eye was the main cause of optic nerve damage.
 Although elevated pressure is clearly a risk factor, we now know that other factors must also be involved, because even people with normal pressure, can experience vision loss from glaucoma.

 The optic nerve is a bundle of more than 1 million nerve fibers.
 It connects the retina to the brain.
-(See diagram below.)
 The retina is the light-sensitive tissue at the back of the eye.
 A healthy optic nerve is necessary for good vision.
 What are some other forms of glaucoma?
 Open-angle glaucoma is the most common form.
 Some people have other types of the disease.

 Low-tension or normal-tension glaucoma.
 Optic nerve damage and narrowed side vision occur in people with normal eye pressure.
 Lowering eye pressure at least 30 percent through medicines slows the disease in some people.
 Glaucoma may worsen in others despite low pressures.
-A comprehensive medical history is important in identifying other potential risk factors, such as low blood pressure, that contribute to low-tension glaucoma.
+A comprehensive medical history is important in identifying other potential risk factors, such as low blood pressure, that contribute to low tension glaucoma.
 If no risk factors are identified, the treatment options for low-tension glaucoma are the same as for open-angle glaucoma.

 Angle-closure glaucoma.
 The fluid at the front of the eye cannot reach the angle and leave the eye.
 The angle gets blocked by part of the iris.
 People with this type of glaucoma have a sudden increase in eye pressure.
 Symptoms include severe pain and nausea, as well as redness of the eye and blurred vision.
-If you have these symptoms, you need to seek treatment immediately.
-This is a medical emergency.
+If you have these symptoms, you need to seek treatment immediately because it is a medical emergency.
 If your doctor is unavailable, go to the nearest hospital or clinic.
-Without treatment to improve the flow of fluid, the eye can become blind in as few as one or two days.
+Without glaucoma treatment to improve the flow of fluid, the eye can become blind in as few as one or two days.
 Usually, prompt laser surgery and medicines can clear the blockage and protect sight.

 Congenital glaucoma.
 Children are born with a defect in the angle of the eye that slows the normal drainage of fluid.
 These children usually have obvious symptoms, such as cloudy eyes, sensitivity to light, and excessive tearing.
 Conventional surgery typically is the suggested treatment, because medicines may have unknown effects in infants and be difficult to administer.
 Surgery is safe and effective.
 If surgery is done promptly, these children usually have an excellent chance of having good vision.

 Secondary glaucomas.
 These can develop as complications of other medical conditions.
 These types of glaucomas are sometimes associated with eye surgery or advanced cataracts, eye injuries, certain eye tumors, or uveitis (eye inflammation).
 Pigmentary glaucoma occurs when pigment from the iris flakes off and blocks the meshwork, slowing fluid drainage.
 A severe form, called neovascular glaucoma, is linked to diabetes.
-Corticosteroid drugs used to treat eye inflammations and other diseases can trigger glaucoma in some people.
-Treatment includes medicines, laser surgery, or conventional surgery.
+Corticosteroid drugs used to treat eye inflammation and other diseases can trigger glaucoma in some people.
+Glaucoma treatment includes medicines, laser surgery, or conventional surgery.

 Not necessarily.
 Not every person with increased eye pressure will develop glaucoma.
 Some people can tolerate higher eye pressure better than others.
 Also, a certain level of eye pressure may be high for one person but normal for another.
 Whether you develop glaucoma depends on the level of pressure your optic nerve can tolerate without being damaged.
 This level is different for each person.
-That’s why a comprehensive dilated eye exam is very important.
-It can help your eye care professional determine what level of eye pressure is normal for you.
+That’s why a comprehensive dilated primary eye care exam is very important.
+It can help your primary eye care professional determine what level of eye pressure is normal for you.

 – African Americans over age 40.